Omari Douglas

 Omari Shaquille Douglas (born 24 March 1994) is an English actor.
-He is known for his role as Roscoe Babatunde in the Channel 4 drama It's a Sin (2021).
+He began his career in theatre.
+On television, he is known for his roles in the Channel 4 drama It's a Sin (2021) and the Netflix series Black Doves (2024).
 He has received nominations for a British Academy Television Award and a Laurence Olivier Award.

 Early life

 Douglas was born and brought up an only child in Wolverhampton, West Midlands by his mother while his father lived in the United States.
 He is of Jamaican heritage.
 He took classes with the Wolverhampton Youth Music Theatre.
 After completing school at Thomas Telford School, he moved to London in 2012 to attend drama school and graduated from the Arts Educational Schools in 2015.

 Career

 Douglas began his career in theatre.
 His credits include Cole Porter's High Society and, more recently, Emma Rice's adaptation of Wise Children at the Old Vic; Peter Pan and Jesus Christ Superstar at Regent's Park Open Air Theatre; Kneehigh's Tristan & Yseult at Shakespeare's Globe; The Life at the Southwark Playhouse; and Annie Get Your Gun at the Sheffield Crucible.

 In October 2019, it was announced Douglas would star in Russell T Davies' miniseries It's a Sin as Roscoe Babatunde.
 The series premiered in January 2021 on Channel 4 and in February on HBO Max.

 Douglas starred in Constellations at the Vaudeville Theatre in 2021, alongside Russell Tovey, in a version of the play revised to accommodate two male actors.
 In 2022, he received an Olivier Award nomination for Best Actor for his performance.
 He was cast as Cliff in the West End revival of Cabaret later in 2021.